pamelafox/learn-go-with-tests/command-line.md

 The full path may seem a bit jarring, but this is how you can import _any_ publicly available library into your code.

-By separating our domain code into a separate package and committing it to a public repo like GitHub any Go developer can write their own code which imports that package the features we've written available.
-The first time you try and run it will complain it is not existing but all you need to do is run `go get`.
+By separating our domain code into a separate package and committing it to a public repo like GitHub, any Go developer can write their own code which imports that package and uses the features we've written.
+When you first run a Go program with an imported package, it will complain it is not existing but all you need to do is run `go get`.

 [In addition, users can view the documentation at godoc.org](https://godoc.org/github.com/quii/learn-go-with-tests/command-line/v1).

+Not

 ### Final checks